Alternativna TV

 Alternativna TV (ATV; Алтернативна ТВ, АТВ) is a television company based in Banja Luka, Republic of Srpska, Bosnia and Herzegovina.

-This TV station also has web based news redaction, and news portal is among most visited websites in Bosnia and Herzegovina.
+This TV station also has web-based news reporting, and its news portal is among the most visited websites in Bosnia and Herzegovina.

 History

 Alternativna TV started work in September 1996 as a correspondent unit of the first multi-entity TV network OBN.
-In June 1997, Alternativna TV was registered as a media company at the Ministry of Information of the Republika Srpska, and in 2001 it became a member of the now dissolved Mreža Plus network.
+In June 1997, Alternativna TV was registered as a media company at the Ministry of Information of the Republika Srpska, and in 2001 it became a member of the now dissolved Mreža plus network.
 Alternativna TV broadcasts programmes from its own studios.

 U.S. sanctions

 On 5 January 2022, the U.S. Department of the Treasury's Office of Foreign Assets Control imposed sanctions on ATV pursuant to Executive Order 14033, for being closely linked to Milorad Dodik.
 Dodik, who was also designated on the same day, was accused of exerting "personal control over ATV behind the scenes, such as by requiring personal approval on media stories related to politically sensitive topics.
 Dodik acquired ATV to deliberately and expressly further his own agenda, which includes his efforts to denigrate other political figures, burnish his public image, and advance his own personal and political goals."
 Dodik was also accused of awarding "ATV-related contracts directly to members of his family, which he has used as yet another avenue for corruption.
 He has funneled money directly from public companies to ATV for corrupt purposes.
 Dodik has substantially increased funding for ATV in recent years and engaged in malign social media influence campaigns through ATV to publish content that advances his political and personal goals."

+The sanctions were removed on October 29, 2025.

+The following deletions have been made to Office of Foreign Assets Control's SDN List, October 29 2025:

+Alternativna Televizija D.O.O.
+Banja Luke (a.k.a.
+Alternativna Televizija Drustvo Za Informisanje D.O.O.
+Banja Luka; a.k.a.
+Alternativne Televizije; a.k.a.
+"Alternative TV"; a.k.a.
+"ATV"), Ulica Gunduliceva 33, Banja Luka 78000, Bosnia and Herzegovina; Organization Established Date 1997; Tax ID No. 4400946870008 (Bosnia and Herzegovina); Registration Number 1-9857-00 (Bosnia and Herzegovina) [Balkans-EO14033] (Linked To: DODIK, Milorad).